lordshisho/bootymapper/README.md

 `-f` allows you to set if the output is only the resulting IP or the IP and the contents of the response.
 The default is to print IP and contents.

-`-m` sets the maximum read size of the response in megabytes.
-The default is 16 megabytes.

-To install dependencies with apt use `apt-get install libevent-dev` and to compile bootymapper use `cd bootymapper && make`.
-You may need to update libevent from source to the latest version.
+You may need to update libevent from source to update it to the latest version.
 You can find the latest libevent on https://github.com/libevent/libevent

+Use `cd bootymapper && make` to compile.

 IPv4 addresses can be generated with zmap or your preferred network mapper and piped directly into `bootymapper`.